laurentperrinet/Perrinet20PredictiveProcessing/README.md

 and the motor levels.
-For instance, in the human visuo-oculomotor system, it takes approximately 50 ms for the retinal image to reach the visual areas implicated in motion detection, and a further 50 ms to reach the oculomotor muscles and actually realize action.
+For instance, in the human visuo-oculomotor system, it takes approximately 50 ms for the retinal image to reach the visual areas implicated in motion detection, and a further 50 ms to reach the oculomotor muscles and actually realize action [@Kirchner06].
 One challenge for modeling is to understand eye movements using AI as a problem of optimal motor control under axonal delays.
 Let's take the example of a tennis player trying to intercept a passing-shot ball at a (conservative) speed of 20 m/s.
 The position sensed on the retinal space corresponds to the instant when the image was formed on the photoreceptors within the retina, and until it reaches our hypothetical